The Fundamental Difference

 Combination with Minoxidil

-Both oral and topical finasteride can be excellently combined with minoxidil.
-Studies show that the combination of finasteride and minoxidil is more effective than monotherapy.
-[5] Both active ingredients have different mechanisms: Finasteride reduces DHT while minoxidil promotes growth.
-The combination is well-tolerated and synergistic effects are possible.
+Both oral and topical finasteride can be well combined with minoxidil.
+Studies show that the combination of finasteride and minoxidil is more effective than treatment with only one active ingredient.
+[5]

 Availability in Switzerland